shareloqs/MPSDynamics/docs/src/user-guide.md

 julia> A = productstatemps(physdims(H), state=[ψ, fill(unitcol(1,d), N)...]) # MPS representation of |ψ>|Vacuum>
 ```

-Alternatively, a chain with a specified number of excitation localiswed on one site, or delocalized accross several sites can be generated with [`MPSDynamics.chainmps`](@ref).
+Alternatively, a chain with a specified number of excitation localised on one site, or delocalized accross several sites can be generated with [`MPSDynamics.chainmps`](@ref).

 Random MPS can also be generated with the [`randmps`](@ref) method.